sandra-calvo/Blockchain101-Feb2019/README.md

 ## Building Blockchain networks 101

 In this workshop you will get familiar with Blockchain concepts and start by creating your own smart contract.
-During lab 2 you will build your first Blockchain application and connect it to IBM Blockchain Platform running in IBM Kubernetes Service.
+During lab 2 you will build your first Blockchain application using IBM Blockchain Platform deployed to a Kubernetes cluster in IBM Cloud.

 Have fun! 😊